LiquidGalaxyLAB/Visit-the-World/README.md

     │     │
     │     └───"Stop" or "Break"
     │
-    ├───"Rotate camera right" - A sound will be emitted │     │
+    ├───"Rotate to right" - A sound will be emitted
+    │     │
     │     └───"Stop" or "Break"
     │
+    ├───"Rotate to left" - A sound will be emitted
+    │     │
+    │     └───"Stop" or "Break"
+    │
+    ├───"Below" - A sound will be emitted (Camera Tilt) │     │
+    │     └───"Stop" or "Break"
+    │
-    ├───"Rotate camera left" - A sound will be emitted │     │
+    ├───"Above" - A sound will be emitted (Camera Tilt) │     │
     │     └───"Stop" or "Break"
     │